-Our Board of Directors declared and we paid monthly cash dividends of (i) \$0.13020833 per share to holders of our Series D Term Preferred Stock for each of the three months from April through June 2020 and (ii) \$0.1328125 per share to holders of our Series E Term Preferred Stock for each of the three months from April through June 2020.
+Our Board of Directors declared and we paid monthly cash dividends of \$0.1328125 per share to holders of our Series E Term Preferred Stock for each of the three months from April through June 2021.
 In accordance with GAAP, we treat these monthly dividends as an operating expense.
+See also "Recent Developments - Distributions and Dividends" for a discussion of dividends to preferred stockholders declared by our Board of Directors in July 2021.